 After the plane crashed in August 2001, taking the lives of both Fathers Brian and Ivan, the ministry became St. Theresa’s Missions, named for St. Theresa of Lisieux, patroness of missions and secondary patroness of the Diocese of Prince George.
 Elaine Farrell, who ministered side-by-side with Father Brian for many years, was assigned as Pastoral Life Director.
-For the most part she is able to drive a truck to the missions in Fort Babine, Fort Ware, Tsay Keh Dene and Takla Landing, but when necessary she takes a scheduled flight through the local airline.
-Spending most of her time in one or another of these communities she is able to share the gospel in a ministry of hospitality, teaching and celebration.
+For the most part, she was able to drive a truck to the missions in Fort Babine, Fort Ware, Tsay Keh Dene and Takla Landing, but when necessary she would take a scheduled flight through the local airline.
+Spending most of her time in one or another of these communities, she was able to share the gospel in a ministry of hospitality, teaching and celebration.

 Rose Prince was a First Nations woman who attended the Lejac Residential School and touched the lives of many during her short life and since her death in 1949.
 Many revere her as a saint and have been blessed through her intercession.
 Click here to read more about this remarkable woman and the pilgrimage that brings First Nations people and others together each year at the place where she died.

 Returning to Spirit© (RTS) is a non-profit organization that designs and delivers workshops and training programs for reconciliation, especially within the context of residential school issues.
 The focus of the workshops is to move people forward through the principles of personal empowerment.
 This goes beyond healing; it provides conditions for transformation in personal, family, community and organizational life.